 I’m here to talk about finding reading passages for your Orton-Gillingham lessons or reading intervention groups.
 It’s one we all grapple with, am I right?
-We spend hours pouring through scads of Orton-Gillingham resources and books of reading passages only to fall short.
+We spend hours pouring through scads of Orton-Gillingham resources and books looking for decodable text, but sometimes fall short.
 Why does this happen?

 - Orton-Gillingham lesson plans follow a fairly strict progression of phonograms and skills.
 There is some variation among training programs, so the progression may be different, depending on your own training.

 - If you are an OG teacher, it’s been drilled in your head to ONLY use passages that match the lesson.
 There can be little to NO words within the passage you choose that haven’t been introduced to a student yet.
 For instance, I cannot use r-controlled vowel words with a child I am doing a lesson on VCe long a.
 Why?
 Because r-controlled vowels are introduced much later.
 Not to mention, they are two different syllable types.
 Read more about VCe here.
 Read more about r-controlled vowels here.

 - As an OG teacher or reading teacher, what is the ultimate goal for our kiddos?
 To be READERS, right?
 So it behooves it to find plenty of appropriate practice for these students to practice reading…a lot.
 And that takes time.
 Critical time.
 Every minutes counts.

 Flashback to the days of my Orton-Gillingham training.
 I would spend hours writing lesson plans.
 Then I’d have to hunt down a reading passage to match my lesson for my students to practice reading.
 What a process that was.
 I would look EVERYwhere.
 And even though I may have found a close match, I was never satisfied.
 I’d write my own here and there, but I craved more reading materials that matched the order of lessons I followed in OG.
 Not only did I crave it, it became a necessity.